 Lemon Gingerbread Drizzle Cake

 Look at that moist and tender crumb.
-Quite unsual in a cake which contains whole wheat flour.
+Quite unusual in a cake which contains whole wheat flour.
 Most cakes with whole wheat flour are very dense.
 This is not.
 It is tender and light and oh so moist . . .

 Lemon Gingerbread Drizzle Cake

-This is partially due to the addition of dark muscovado sugar to the batter, and oodles of golden syrup with it's caramel-like qualities . . . and then there is that lemon/butter/sugar glaze that gets soaked into the cake after baking . . . down from the top and up from the bottom . . .
+and then there is that lemon/butter/sugar glaze that gets soaked into the cake after baking . . . down from the top and up from the bottom . . .

 Lemon Gingerbread Drizzle Cake

 I topped it with whipped cream to serve.
 Oh boy, did this go down a real treat.
-With lots of snappy ginger flavours, a terrifically moist crumb, a hint of buttery lemon drizzle in the topping and then the whipped cream.
-Boy oh boy.
-This was quite simply fabulous.
+With lots of snappy ginger flavors, a terrifically moist crumb, a hint of buttery lemon drizzle in the topping and then the whipped cream.

 Lemon Gingerbread Drizzle Cake

-Adapted from a recipe found in a cookery book entitled, Rose's Heavenly Cakes, for a cake called English Gingerbread.
 I added a few more spices to the mix, because I like my gingerbread spicy.
 You are going to love this.
 If you don't, I'll eat my hat.

 Lemon Gingerbread Drizzle Cake